-Two questions came to APW recently, both regarding not having alcohol at your wedding.
+Two questions came to APW recently, both regarding not having a sober wedding.
 First, Court:

 “Here’s my question – have you ever had a wedding graduate who (either the bride or groom or both) are in recovery, so it was an alcohol-free wedding, reception (rehearsal, everything)?
 Before Grant went through treatment at the beginning of 2009, I would have thought going to a wedding without alcohol would be horrible and, if I’m being honest, would have judged it.
 I didn’t understand addiction, and didn’t understand why the person in recovery couldn’t be around alcohol.
 As it has been put to me now, which I do understand is “if you go to the barber shop long enough, you’re gonna leave with a haircut.”
 The important thing is for Grant to stay in recovery.

 We love our new lives here.
 We are so excited to get married, and stay on this path to being happy and healthy.
 I’m wondering how to explain to people that it will be a dry wedding weekend, and how that is not the point.
 That Grant and I found each other, that we are making it in a relationship with his disease (addiction) and my disease (depression), and that we want to keep doing it every day – that’s the point.”